oishikm12/cpp-collection/README.md

 ## Algorithms

-* [**Combinatorics**](algorithms/combinatorics.cpp) - Simple implementation of factorial to demonstrate permutation & combination.
+* [**Combinatorics**](algorithms/combinatorics.cpp) - Simple implementation of factorial to demonstrate permutation & combination
-* [**Kadane's Algorithm**](algorithms/kadane_subarr.cpp) - It is used to find the maximum sum of possible subarrays of a given set of integers.
-(Circular & Non-Circular Implementation)
+* [**Kadane's Algorithm**](algorithms/kadane_subarr.cpp) - It is used to find the maximum sum of possible subarrays of a given set of integers (Circular & Non-Circular Implementation)
 * [**Sieve of Eratostenes**](algorithms/sieve_eratostenes.cpp) - A table of primes is prepared by eliminating multiples of each number as non prime
 * [**Euclid's Algorithm**](algorithms/euclid_hcf_lcm.cpp) - Simple Modulo Operations to find out HCF / GCD & LCM of numbers
-* [**Bubble Sort**](algorithms/bubble_sort.cpp) - It is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
+* [**Bubble Sort**](algorithms/bubble_sort.cpp) - It is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order
-* [**Insertion Sort**](algorithms/insertion_sort.cpp) - It is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
+* [**Insertion Sort**](algorithms/insertion_sort.cpp) - It is a simple sorting algorithm that builds the final sorted array (or list) one item at a time
-* [**Selection Sort**](algorithms/selection_sort.cpp) - The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+* [**Selection Sort**](algorithms/selection_sort.cpp) - The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning
 * [**Counting Sort**](algorithms/counting_sort.cpp) - It is an algorithm for sorting a collection of objects according to keys that are small integers; that is, it is an integer sorting algorithm
-* [**Merge Sort**](algorithms/merge_sort.cpp) - It is a Divide & Conquer algorithm for dividing the input array into two halves, calls itself for the two halves, and then sorts them and merges the two sorted halves.
+* [**Merge Sort**](algorithms/merge_sort.cpp) - It is a Divide & Conquer algorithm for dividing the input array into two halves, calls itself for the two halves, and then sorts them and merges the two sorted halves
 * [**Quick Sort**](algorithms/quick_sort.cpp) - It is a Divide and Conquer algorithm for picking an element as pivot and partitioning the given array around the picked pivot, thereby moving the pivot element into its sorted position
-* [**Staircase Search**](algorithms/staircase_search.cpp) - Fastest way to search in a 2D matrix by traversing in a diagonal fashiont.
+* [**Staircase Search**](algorithms/staircase_search.cpp) - Fastest way to search in a 2D matrix by traversing in a diagonal fashiont
 * [**Linear Search**](algorithms/linear_search.cpp) - Simple Array Iteration to find a required element
-* [**Binary Search**](algorithms/binary_search.cpp) - It works by repeatedly dividing in half the portion of the list that could contain the item, until its narrowed down the possible locations to just one.
+* [**Binary Search**](algorithms/binary_search.cpp) - It works by repeatedly dividing in half the portion of the list that could contain the item, until its narrowed down the possible locations to just one
 * [**Fast Power**](algorithms/fast_power.cpp) - Finding out power of a number in log n time
 * [**Floyd's Cycle**](algorithms/floyds_cycle.cpp) - It is a pointer algorithm that uses only two pointers, moving through the sequence at different speeds.
 Should the two meet, we confirm presence of cycle in the list

 ## Data Structures

 * [**Linked List**](datastructures/linked_list.cpp) - A linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
-Instead, each element points to the next.
+Instead, each element points to the next
   * [**Linked List STL Implementation**](datastructures/linked_list_stl.cpp) - Linked list using ``list`` header provided by C++
   * [**Add One**](datastructures/linkedlists/add_one.cpp) - Task is to consider a number represented via linked list and add 1 to it
   * [**Add Two Numbers**](datastructures/linkedlists/add_two_num.cpp) - Given two linked lists, task is to consider them a number and add them into one